sarthakkurothe/data_structures/README.md

 ## REFERENCES

-The problems consists from various coding platforms like Geeksfor Geeks and leetcode.
+The problems consists from various coding platforms like GeeksforGeeks and leetcode.

 ```bash